chempogonzalez/vite-plugin-svgr-component/README.md

 # Vite svgr component plugin
-Vite extensible zero-config plugin to import SVG and transform it to a React component in a simple way.
+Vite zero-config customizable plugin to import SVG and transform it to a React component in a simple way.

 ## 🚀 Features
 - 👌 **Zero-config**: built-in default configs for common use cases